csesoc/2023-projects-technical-questions/q2-backend/README.md

 We have written some tests for you inside the `autotester` folder, which contains a suite written in TypeScript.
 To use these tests on your code:

+1. Run `npm install` to download all modules necessary for the tests to run.
-1. Make sure your backend server is up and running by following the instructions above for Python/TypeScript.
+2. Make sure your backend server is up and running by following the instructions above for Python/TypeScript.
-2. Go into the `autotester` folder and run `npm run test_part1`.
+3. Go into the `autotester` folder and run `npm run test_part1`.
-3. For Part 2, you will need to restart the server (since the server put in some dummy data), and then re-run `npm run test_part2`.
+4. For Part 2, you will need to restart the server (since the server put in some dummy data), and then re-run `npm run test_part2`.

 The autotester should then show which tests have passed and which have failed.
 If